muhammet-kandemir-95/dmuka.LocalStorageDB/README.md

  Demo : http://www.bilgisayarafisildayanadam.com/dmuka.LocalStorageDB/

  You can manage database on client side using this library.
 The database only save to LocalStorage.
-If you want access to the database ten you have to use Linq queries.
+If you want access to the database then you have to use Linq queries.
 You can use this library for some scenarios.
 For instance;

  * Saving user's option
  * Saving last screen's data